yami-59/TAL/README.md

 #  Information Retrieval Project — TF-IDF & BM25

-A minimal yet functional IR system for French Wikipedia articles.
+A functional IR system for French Wikipedia articles.
-Works on **Windows, macOS, Linux** — no external dependencies beyond `numpy` and `tqdm`.
+Works on **Windows, Linux** — no external dependencies beyond `numpy` and `tqdm`.

 ---